-Ever wonder why you may get a sunburn at the beach even on a cloudy day?
-The chart below explains how UV light isn’t “visible light.”
+Ever wonder why you may get sunburn at the beach even on a cloudy day?
+The chart below explains how UV light isn’t “visible light” but instead can become harmful.
 (This is also why you shouldn’t ever skimp on the sunscreen!)

 Remember, UV light isn’t part of the visible light spectrum, so be sure to not confuse blocking UV rays with needing a shaded lens on a bright sunny day.
 Filtering UV rays are different than filtering from the visible light spectrum.